-The Classic, Ranger, Scout, Sport, and Alite Set ball height ~14" from ground to bottom of ball.
+The Classic, Ranger 10, Ranger 12, Scout, Expedition Standard, and Ranger 15 Standard Set ball height ~14" from ground to bottom of ball.
 Set ball height ~17" from ground to top of ball.

-Off Road and High Wall option Set ball height ~18" from ground to bottom of ball.
-Set ball height ~21" from ground to top of ball.
+Off Road Option for all models Set ball height ~18" from ground to bottom of ball.
+Set ball height for Evolution ~21" from ground to top of ball.